richard-eman/Todo-Full-Stack/scribbles.md

-### 3rd Aug
+### 3rd & 4th Aug

 - edit
 oform
-xbuttons with normal routes for now :( Which means calling server more often conditional stuff to work with hash router api db function
+xbuttons with normal routes for now :( Which means calling server more often oconditional stuff to work with hash router ohow pass props?
+Will i have to use GS (comp unmount, comp did mount)?
+I'll use GS because I don't want to use hooks (currently) or params in the url because there's a lot of data.
+All this because I don't want to call the server for speed. api db function